-The Financing Corporation's initial investment in INTO USF, net of its 50% share of INTO USF's cumulative net profits or losses, is included in the accompanying consolidated statements of financial position.
+The Financing Corporation's initial investment in INTO USF, net of its 50% share of INTO USF's cumulative net profits or losses and dividend distributions received from INTO USF, is included in the accompanying consolidated statements of financial position.
 The change in the equity investment balance in INTO USF for the period is included in the accompanying consolidated statements of activities and changes in unrestricted net assets.